mchirino89/mchirino89.github.io/_posts/swift/2020-07-24-self-documented-code-with-flexible-swift-enums.md

 }
 {% endhighlight %}

 At this point you're probably thinking "Mauri is full of sh!7, I ended up repeating myself all over the place 💩🤬" and you'd be right.
 This sets off all of our red flags previously stablished.
 Remember how I mentioned Swift's enumerations are really powerful?
-Well turns out there's a protocol that can helps us iterate over each of our cases in a loop manner.
-I'm talking about [`CaseIterable`][iterable], which was introduces back in Swift version 4.2.
-In a nutshell: it synthesizes all of our declared cases in a collection, providing us a way to loop it via `.allCases` properties.
+Well, it turns out there's a protocol that can helps us iterate over each of our cases in a loop manner.
+I'm talking about [`CaseIterable`][iterable], which was introduced back in Swift version 4.2.
+In a nutshell: it synthesizes all of our declared cases in a collection, providing us a way to loop it via the `.allCases` property.
 Let's see how this applies in our tests:

 First let's conform to the protocol like so: